 Mild contractions started in the morning, so the husband stayed home from work.

-Some messages exchanged with my doula that day, but we decided that I was still coping fine, and I didn’t want to trouble her until it was absolutely necessary – don’t want to exhaust all support till showtime!
+Some messages exchanged with my doula that day, but we decided that I was still coping fine, and I didn’t want to trouble her until it was absolutely necessary – don’t want to exhaust all support systems till showtime!
 The contractions were still irregular, and still manageable.

 Went to bed with contractions, with some waking me up throughout the night, did not sleep well at all.